Understanding blood alcohol concentration levels is crucial to your safety and the safety of others.

 - 0.03 BAC: At this level, alcohol makes you feel less shy.
 While alcohol produces little to no effect on your motor skills at this point, you may feel a slight sense of euphoria.

 - Between .07 and .09 BAC: At this level (.08 BAC minimum), you become legally drunk.
-Most people feel that alcohol affects their senses at this level, and reaction times and motor skills are also affected.
+Most people feel that alcohol affects their senses at this level, and reaction times and motor skills are also affected (balance, speech, and vision).

 - Between .10 and .12 BAC: When you reach this level, you notice that your speech begins to slur.
-This level of alcohol also may greatly affect your motor skills and reaction time.
+This level of alcohol also may significantly affect your motor skills and reaction time.

 - Between .13 and .15 BAC: At this level, you may have trouble maintaining your balance.
 The depressant effects of alcohol also become much more obvious.
 Moreover, your level of intoxication may make it difficult to exercise good judgment.